Advantages of a single application

 GitLab is a complete DevOps platform, delivered as a single application that does everything from project planning and source code management to CI/CD, monitoring, and security.
 The advantages of a single application are listed in the following paragraphs.

-By delivering a single application we shorten cycle times, increase productivity,
+By delivering a single application we shorten cycle times, increase productivity, and thus create value for our customers.

 Other vendors offer a kit plane you have to assemble yourself, GitLab is a type certified aircraft.